SzatmariA/CharmFL/README.md

    - Search for the ZIP
    - Click OK

+## Main features
+- Run the Fault Localization
+- Clear the results from the memory
+- View the list of suspicious elements

 ## How to use

 First, make sure your virtual environment is properly set up, and installed all the required packages.